Xiranwang1995/Agent_Ecology/Assets/Agents/Team_Example/Agent_002/Agent Bus.md

 ----
-## AGENT 000
+## AGENT BUS
 * Geometrical Constraints

->Drone Example: physical size is between 3" - 24" radius.
-Additionally, it has a 4' buffer radius for pedestrians given the possibility for sporadic movement.
+>physical size is about: length: 39’2”; width: 8’4”; height: 9’10”.

 * Turning Radius

->Car Example: While at full speed, the vehicle has a turning radius of 10.82 m.
-While driving slowly the turning radius is 1 m.
+>A typical inner turning radius is 21.5 feet.
+At its tightest turning angle, the rear overhang of the back bumper extends out to 43.3 feet.

 * Acceleration/Deceleration